-- 35. A risk and insurance officer is now in post, and the risk management arrangements are currently under review.
-A revised risk management strategy and supporting policies have been drafted and are pending approval by the joint audit and governance committee.
-An initial review of the corporate risk register has been undertaken and is pending review by SMB.
-A corporate risk management group is being established to enforce the risk management strategy and monitor the risk profile for the councils.
-Risk champions across each service area are now being identified and a risk forum will be held on a monthly basis for them to view and discuss the current and future risk environment. - 36.
+- 39. A risk and insurance officer is now in post, and the risk management arrangements are currently under review. - 40.
 A new insurance framework is now in place, and the risk and insurance officer led a thorough review of the council's insurance arrangements.
-This fed into the annual insurance renewal process resulting in greater assurance that the council has comprehensive cover in place. - 37.
-The main risks inherent in the council's MTFP are: - government grant funding being less than estimated - NHB income being less than that shown in the MTFP - substantial increases in council tax reduction scheme caseload and costs - macro-economic deterioration, such as slower interest rate rises, higher inflationary pressures and slower housing growth - Unforeseen growth in essential expenditure.
+This fed into the annual insurance renewal process resulting in greater assurance that the council has comprehensive cover in place. - 41.
+The main risks inherent in the council's MTFP are: - government grant funding being less than estimated - NHB income being less than that shown in the MTFP - substantial increases in council tax reduction scheme caseload and costs - macro-economic changes, such as slower interest rate rises, higher inflationary pressures and slower housing growth - Unforeseen growth in essential expenditure.